-In late 2012, a much different time, I came across Gary Osborn’s book, Axis of God – and the related website dealing with the theory of the tilted Earth Axis and its effects of conflict, separation between eternity and linear time.
+In late 2012, I came across Gary Osborn’s book, Axis of God – the theory of the tilted Earth Axis and its influence of conflict, separation between eternity and linear time.
 This is when many things started making sense, that had been largely unconscious until then.
 For example, several photographs I took in New Zealand have compositions that suggest this information, though I had no idea about it.
-The idea I did have, through the project “Innuendoes” (see gallery), was that a rainbow bridge existed between life and the afterlife, with many on both sides waiting to reconnect.
+I had, however, come into contact with similar ideas before: in the book Innuendoes (see gallery), a rainbow bridge exists between life and the afterlife, with spirits on both sides waiting to reconnect.
 My early childhood experiments were often about accessing this bridge via Egyptian symbolism, which had left a lasting impression.
 I had also discovered Norse mythology in my teens.
 So it was a matter of slowly piecing the puzzle together.
-Osborn offers many examples of the transmission of the Axis knowledge throughout time, in his book.
-Here I apply this theory to my own works, and take it further by scanning popular culture for similar happenings.
-Lately it has begun to tie in with science publications, as well – especially on the topic of asteroid impacts and weather cycles.

 “As the symbolism and conceptions behind the Raising of the Djed, the Crucifixion and Ma’at all appear to suggest, all this points to a long-forgotten human desire to raise the Earth’s axis back to its rightful position so that we are re-connected again to God.”